One thing I’ve learned as a parent is that “idle hands are the devil’s workshop.” Keep children busy and you keep them out of trouble.

-Cash sitting in your checking account is just begging to be spent mindlessly.
-The longer it sits there, the more likely we are to fritter it away.
+Cash sitting in your checking account is just begging you to spend it mindlessly.
+The longer it sits there, the more likely you are to fritter it away.

 That’s one of the things I love about YNAB (You Need A Budget).
 This budgeting software encourages you to give every dollar a job.
 But once you give a dollar a job — whether it’s going to be saving or paying down debt or whatever — put it to work immediately.

 Here are three ways you can do just that.

 With direct deposit, you can put your money to work without even touching it.
 It goes right from your employer to the place you need it to go.
 I fully utilize direct deposit, and there are a couple of different ways that you can use this tool.

 The most obvious option is to take advantage of a 401(k).
 It’s terrific because your employer simply takes the amount of money you choose out of your check and puts it right into your 401(k).

 You never see it, and you don’t touch it.
 You also never have a chance to miss it.
 It just goes right from your employer to your retirement account.

 The other thing you can do is to set up multiple direct deposits with one or more banks.
 Did you know that you don’t have to have your whole paycheck deposited into your checking account?
 If you’re trying to save money, you can direct deposit a certain amount into a savings account, and the rest into checking.

 You can even have your paycheck split between two banks.
 For example, you could have a portion of your check sent to your checking account at your local bank.
 You can then direct the rest to a savings account at an online bank, where interest rates are higher.
 If you don’t keep a debit card for the online bank on you, you’re less likely to spend that money on things you don’t really need.